pammacdotnet/IJIMAI/ijimai.typ

 }

 /// Function that styles the first paragraph of the Introduction section.
+///
+/// - first-word (str, content): First word that will be styled.
+/// - body (str, content): The rest of the first paragraph that is needed to
+///     properly style the first word.
 #let first-paragraph(first-word, body) = {
   dropcap(
     height: 2,